Super Easy Vegan Sweet Potato Pie

+Then, of course, you have the flaky vegan pie crust, which is just truly my favorite.
 If you’re unfamiliar with making pie crust, not to worry, I have you covered.
 I created a whole perfect pie crust recipe guide just so you don’t have to fret this season about making your pie crust!

 Sweet Potato Pie Vs Pumpkin Pie

 I had several requests from you guys for a sweet potato pie for this season, which is honestly one of my favorite desserts.
-I mean, I have a thing for sweet potatoes, as you know if you’ve been around the Banana Diaries block.

 But for those who have never made a sweet potato pie, it’s very similar to a pumpkin pie, only you don’t use pumpkin pie spices, and the texture is a bit thicker (like a sweet potato casserole) rather than smooth and pudding-like, like a pumpkin pie.

 For the spices in a sweet potato pie, they’re a bit different than pumpkin.
 I personally just use a bit of cinnamon, nutmeg, and ginger, whereas pumpkin pie typically has some allspice in there, along with cardamom at times.

 If you can’t decide if you should make a vegan sweet potato pie or a vegan pumpkin pie, I highly recommend both, as this sweet potato pie is so easy to make (ready in under an hour!).
 They’re different enough that it’s still having a variety of dessert options while also celebrating the beautiful flavors of fall!

 I mean, they both deserve their own spotlight, no?